 1 Thursday, 3rd February 2005 2 (10.45 am) 3 (Opening statement by the Chairman) 4 THE CHAIRMAN: Good morning.
 Perhaps I should start by 5 introducing myself.
 I am John O'Hara.
 I was appointed 6 by the Minister to chair this Inquiry in November.
 Some 7 of you may not yet know that the Counsel to the Inquiry 8 who has been appointed is Monye Anyadike-Danes, who is 9 sitting to my right, closest to me; and beside her is 10 Fiona Chamberlain, who, subject to anything which is 11 said or any representations today, will become the 12 Solicitor to the Inquiry.
 13 I should start by acknowledging how sensitive and 14 emotional much of the work of the Inquiry has already 15 been and will continue to be for everyone involved, for 16 doctors, nurses, administrators, but above all for 17 the families of Adam, Lucy and Raychel, whose early 18 deaths are at the heart of our work.
 I also acknowledge 19 that at particular times emotions will run especially 20 high.
 For instance, tomorrow would have been Raychel's 21 13th birthday, and I understand that this must be 22 an especially difficult week for the Ferguson family.
-23 I will try to conduct this Inquiry as sensitively as 24 possible, and I hope that everyone else will do 0 E the same but it would be unuselistic for any of us to which led to the Minister's decision to establish the Inquiry.
+23 I will try to conduct this Inquiry as sensitively as the same, but it would be unrealistic for any of us to possible, and I hope that everyone else will do expect that people will not be upset or distressed at various times.

+I am determined to get to the heart of the issues which led to the Minister's decision to establish the Inquiry.
 We already know some of what happened at different times, but there is much we still do not know about how Adam, Lucy and Raychel died, and there are general issues which I will refer to shortly which at the moment we know little or nothing about.
-Both the families and the general public need to know more about these issues. - Specifically, the public needs to know that our that when unfortunate events happen, as they inevitably will, lessons are learned to prevent their repetition.
+Both the families and the general public need to know more about these issues.

+Specifically, the public needs to know that our